Suguruz/Suguruz/README.md

 C+H is alright!
 But if I am with friends & I don't know you, please wait until I am alone! ── Whispers prefered, I am more likely to see it!
 I do not approach groups, even if a green name is there 90% of the time.
 Keep in mind I am pretty shy and will not interact first with strangers.

+if I unfriend you its because we either don't ever speak or you're friends with proshippers. or i just don't like you

 ✮

 Basic dni, obviously, that includes proshippers because somehow people forget that's a part of the basic dni? lmao.
 If you whitewash Shidou (AKA, 95% of Shidou's on Ponytown.) ── more on rentry.